Doubly isogenous curves of genus two with a rational action of $D_6$: Unramified cyclic 3 -covers

-Suppose we have analyzed a cover of $C$ obtained from the double cover $\psi_1$ from $C$ to~$E_1$.
-If we replace the pair $(u,c)$ with $(3/u, -c)$ and follow the same analysis, then Lemma~\ref{lemma:isomorphic D_{u,c}} shows that we will be looking the same curve $C$ (up to isomorphism), but now the double cover will be a map from $C$ to~$E_2$.
-Thus, it will suffice for us to analyze the covers of $C$ obtained from $\psi_1$, because the covers coming from $\psi_2$ are obtained simply by replacing $u$, $r$, and $c$ with $3/u$, $729/r$, and $-c$ in all of the formulas we obtain.
+\begin{remark} Suppose we have analyzed a cover of $C$ obtained from pulling back an isogeny via the double cover $\psi_1\colon C\to E_1$.
+If we replace the pair $(u,c)$ with $(3/u, -c)$ and follow the same analysis, then Lemma~\ref{lemma:isomorphic D_{u,c}} shows that we will be looking at the same curve $C$ (up to isomorphism), but now the double cover will be a map from $C$ to~$E_2$.
+Thus, it will suffice for us to analyze the covers of $C$ obtained from $\psi_1$, because the covers coming from $\psi_2$ are obtained simply by replacing $u$, $r$, and $c$ with $3/u$, $729/r$, and $-c$ in all of the formulas we obtain. \end{remark}